Followup Article: Solving the Earthship Enigma

-I have some concerns with earthships, not the least of which is that the term is trademarked and only legal to use if the structure is designed by Michael Reynolds and/or Earthships Biotecture.
-I live and breathe them everyday here in Taos, NM and I listen to my friends and clients frustrate about how their homes do not function as designed.
+I have some concerns with earthships as they are designed today.
+I live and breathe them here in Taos, NM and I listen to my friends and clients frustrate about how their homes do not function as designed.
 Then add that there are many earthships with north and west facing entrances, which are dust and ice magnets in Taos... and whole communities of earthships that have been built in such inhospitable places that they cannot be reached during the winter at all... and you get why we wonder if these are sound investments.
 Here's what people have told us, both for and against the designs.

 Pros (in theory, only works in some climates, see here for more info, as well as... some of these are not as pro as they seem, which we explain)

 - Energy efficiency: the buildings utilize solar and/or geothermal heat, cooling and hot water, and provide rain and greywater harvesting.

-- Ease of construction: anyone can build an earthship.
+- Ease of construction: in principal, anyone can build an earthship.
 If you can pound dirt, you can do it!
 (Problem is...
 Not many can sustain 2 hours of pounding per tire x 900 tires.)